Alabama Dog Bite Lawyer

 Perhaps you see the wisdom in hiring a seasoned law team to protect your interests, but you are worried that you might not be able to afford our services.
 At Norris Injury Lawyers, we never want one’s financial situation to prevent him or her from accessing legal representation after a dog bite accident.

-To serve the needs of Birmingham residents, our No Fee Guarantee® ensures your initial consultation is free.
+To serve the needs of Alabama residents, our No Fee Guarantee® ensures your initial consultation is free.
 The costs of our services are covered by the money we win for your claims, so you will not need to pay anything upfront.
 Finally, since we do not charge for court representation, you don’t have to worry about hidden fees – no matter how far your case goes.